Narmer

 A majority of Egyptologists believe that Narmer was the same person as Menes.
 (Note: Egyptologists have long debated whether Menes was the same person as Narmer or Hor-Aha, Narmer's successor.
 A 2014 study by Thomas C. Heagy published in the Egyptological journal Archéo-Nil compiled a list of 69 Egyptologists who took either position.
 Forty-one of them have concluded that Menes was Narmer, while 31 have concluded that Menes was Hor-Aha.
 Three Egyptologists—Flinders Petrie, Kurt Sethe and Stan Hendrickx—on the list have first concluded that Menes was Hor-Aha, but later concluded that Menes was Narmer.)

+According to Manetho, Menes was a native of Thinis, located now in Sohag.
+Therefore, the governorate adopted an emblem featuring the king wearing the double crown of unified Egypt.